 Credit risk refers to the risk of loss or of adverse change in the financial situation, resulting from fluctuations in the credit standing of counterparties.
-GCLI is exposed to credit risk rising from the following exposures:
+LifeStar is exposed to credit risk arising from the following exposures:

-- Cash at bank

-- Bonds and deposits
+- Cash at bank - Bonds and deposits

-- Securitisations

 - Intercompany loan

-- Reinsurance recoverables
+- Reinsurance recoverables and receivables

 - Premium receivables

-GCLI measures its credit risk using the standard formula, the adequacy of which was assessed during the latest ORSA.
+LifeStar measures its credit risk using the standard formula, the adequacy of which was assessed during the latest ORSA.
 With respect to exposures to banks, bond issuers, loan holders and reinsurers the assessment depends highly on the credit rating of the counterparties which defines the probability of default.
 On the other hand, for premium receivables the assessment is based on how long overdue these are and the probability of default is determined based on that.

-Credit risk as measured through the SCR is composed of spread risk by 60%, counterparty default risk by 26% and concentration risk by 14%.
-Credit risk forms 26% of the total undiversified SCR.
+Credit risk as measured through the SCR is composed of counterparty default risk by 47%, spread risk by 43%, and concentration risk by 10%.
+Credit risk forms 17% of the total undiversified SCR.

-GCLI also adopts other risk assessment tools such as stress and scenario testing (both on the current position and over the business planning horizon), maintenance of a risk register, comparison of actual exposure and risk tolerance limits and use of Key Risk Indicators.
+LifeStar also adopts other risk assessment tools such as stress and scenario testing (both on the current position and over the business planning horizon), maintenance of a risk register, comparison of actual exposure and risk tolerance limits and use of Key Risk Indicators.

-The overall credit risk exposure is considered to be High primarily driven by spread risk.
+The overall credit risk exposure is considered to be Medium primarily driven by counterparty risk.